vesoft-inc/nebula/docs/manual_doc/Language_Structure/Literal_Values/String_Literals.md

 A string is a sequence of bytes or characters, enclosed within either single quote (') or double quote (") characters.
 Examples:

 ```
 nebula> YIELD 'a string'
 nebula> YIELD "another string"
 ```

-Certain backslash escapes (\) have been supported (as known as the *escape character*).
+Certain backslash escapes (\) have been supported (also known as the *escape character*).
 They are shown in the following table:
 | **Escape Sequence**   | **Character Represented by Sequence**   |
 |:----|:----|
 | \'   | A single quote (') character   |